NethermindEth/sedge/README.md

 - In the case of working with the Ethereum Mainnet, you are working with real money that can potentially be lost in the event of having downtime or being slashed.
 To avoid losing real value, you must be aware of and follow best practices on the validator setup, and correctly monitor your nodes.
 - Have you heard of MEV?
 Flashbots is working on an MEV-Boost component which will take your validator to another level of awesomeness.
 You most likely want to always be running the latest version, but you also most likely don’t have the time to understand the MEV-Boost architecture in and out, or how to successfully implement it into your environment.

-> Enter 1click
+> Enter sedge

-We want `1click` to take care of all of the above for you.
-With just a few clicks or steps, `1click` can create an entire ethereum staking architecture that supports client diversity and Ethereum's latest features, while being completely free and open source.
-We want `1click` to save you from making costly mistakes in this complex setup; along with hours or days of research, reading and testing.
+We want `sedge` to take care of all of the above for you.
+With just a few clicks or steps, `sedge` can create an entire ethereum staking architecture that supports client diversity and Ethereum's latest features, while being completely free and open source.
+We want `sedge` to save you from making costly mistakes in this complex setup; along with hours or days of research, reading and testing.
 We want you to be able to stake easily with or without blockchain knowledge by giving you the tools to help this amazing community (and earn some good money of course 😉).

 We want to share our knowledge in this topic and create something that allows everyone to easily and safely set up lots of diverse validators.